 - Handle: It is the extendable part of the pole.
-It is available in different heights
+It is available at different heights

 - Grips: Numerous extension poles come with foam or rubber handles, making them quite convenient to use all day.

-- Thread: The top of the pole has a thread that is designed to suit nearly all paint rollers on the market.
+- Thread: The top of the pole has a thread designed to suit nearly all paint rollers on the market.